 ‘I don’t have time to teach you.
 And the protection will be better if I cast both halves.’
 She pulled herself upright and stepped away.
 ‘Besides, I’m better at wards than you, so this is my part to play.’

-A small smile crept onto Harry’s lips and her stepped after her to wrap his arms around her waist.
+A small smile crept onto Harry’s lips and he stepped after her to wrap his arms around her waist.
 ‘In case you fall,’ he murmured into her hair.

 ‘Fianto duri.’
-Fleur thrust her wand skyward, pushed every drop of magic she had through it, then twisted.
+Fleur thrust her wand skyward, pushing every drop of magic she had through it, then twisted.

 ‘What a brilliant, devious, accomplished bird-witch you are.’
 Harry laid her down on the sofa, then disappeared into the kitchen.